hayesgm/daisy/README.md

 ## Daisy VM

 To implement a bespoke Daisy VM, you need to build two modules, a `Reader` and a `Runner`.
 Here's a simplified VM for tic-tac-toe, illustrating a `read` and `run_transaction` implementation.
-For more information, see the [https://hexdocs.pm/daisy](https://hexdocs.pm/daisy).
+For more information, see the [hex docs](https://hexdocs.pm/daisy).

 ```elixir
 defmodule TieTacToe do